389ds/389ds.github.io/docs/389ds/design/password-extensibility.md

 This function would be called within a write transaction - but should not write to the system.

 The plugin is given the parameter block that contains a complete copy of the target entry, and the cleartext password material from the modification (userPassword field or extended operation).

+Depending on requirements, we may provide the operation context to the plugin for decisions (IE is this extop vs modify).
+(NOTE: May not actually be needed, it's a weak usecase.
+You probably want the checks on all operations, not just "some", because else you would bypass the quality / policy).

 On an error or success the plugin returns a slapi_plugin_result.
 The server will send the ldap response and log a generic failure message for the plugin.
 After a plugin has errored, the operation is aborted, and rolled back.